sb53systems/G-Code-Flow-Temperature-Controller/README.md

 Hoping to soon find this concept in current slicers because I think it is probably the future of 3D printing.

-The current version is still under development and will be updated daily.
+Note that current Script version (bin/SB53-Systems.exe) is still under development and will be updated daily.
 The source code will be shared soon.

 Take into account that this script is supposed to work under certain conditions :
 - Does not accept G2 and G3 in G-Code.